shashichander009/django-data-project/README.md

 ### DATABASE SETTING UP

-Create a postgres Database and go to the .env file.
+Create a postgres Database

+Once you are done, go to the dataproject directory where you can see manage.py

+Find the .env file.

 Add your database credentials here by updating the values of these.

-DATABASE,USERNAME and PASSWORD

-Once you are done, go to the dataproject directory where you can see manage.py
+Write your Database name in DATABASE and update the username and password.

+After you have updated these values, save the file.

-Run the following command
+Now, run the following command

 ```bash
 python manage.py migrate